Titles and Affiliations

 - Tumor Biology

-Taha Merghoub, PhD, Memorial Sloan Kettering Cancer Center, New York, New York
+Taha Merghoub, PhD, Weill Cornell Medicine, New York, New York

 Improving response to immunotherapy in breast cancer patients.

 Immunotherapy is a treatment strategy that utilizes the body’s immune defenses to fight off disease.
 Immune checkpoint blockade (ICB) is an innovative cancer treatment that uses a class of drugs known as immune checkpoint inhibitors that are designed to help the immune system recognize, target, and destroy cancerous cells.
 This treatment strategy has been effective in patients with melanoma, lung, and other cancers, but has not been very effective for most breast cancers.
 The BCRF-supported research of Drs.
 Wolchok and Merghoub focuses on both developing new immune-based strategies and improving response to existing immunotherapies in breast cancer.